CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Orthic shorthand is a good first shorthand for most students.
 It is quick to learn at the Fully Written Level, and multiple levels can be used in a single sentence without confusion.
 Based on stroke counts, its speed potential is comparable to other office and personal use shorthands.
 The Abbreviated and Reporting levels are even faster.

 The existing publications have a few deficiencies:
 - Rules are spread out over too many publications.
-Instead of printing a revised Manual, they printed a Supplement, and a Teaching booklet (with a few more abbreviations), and then Clarey merged them (and added still more abbreviations).
+Instead of printing a revised Manual, they printed a Supplement and a Teaching booklet (with a few more abbreviations).
+Then Clarey merged them (and added still more abbreviations).
 - Minimal guidance for studying.
 - Insufficient and incomplete material at each chapter.
 Some rules may not appear in the passages chosen.

 This guide addresses the first problem.
 [Cricket’s Shorthand Tips](https://docs.google.com/document/d/1zUC87XQtrLZB-0UZuWFSu_Sjv29id98xBRUQH7nsmrw/edit?usp=sharing) addresses the second.
 The third, however, requires more work than any are willing to do.
 Once you've practiced Orthic's rules, the dictation exercises from other shorthand books may be more useful than random text since they focus on just a few rules at a time.
 Texts similar to what you will be writing will be more useful than texts from other fields.

-This book is organized as a reference book.
+This book attempts to be useful to both new and advanced learners, and is organized as follows:

+- Alphabet.
+One to one conversion of letters to symbols.
+After this you will be able to write, but many joins will be awkward.
+Keep reading.
+- Joins.
+When you finish this section, you will be at the Fully Written level.
+Speedbuilding at this level is not advised.
+Excessive practice will train your hand and brain to write fully – even when it’s not necessary.
+Do the exercises as described, so you are 80% comfortable with the basics, then move on.
+- All the Rules.
+This lists all the rules in alphabetical order.

+- Basic.
+This adds a few rules and abbreviations that are definitely worth learning, comparable to the Manual's Ordinary
+- Intermediate.
+This level adds more rules and abbreviations.
+- Reporting.
+-

+It begins with the alphabet and common joins for the Fully Written level, then adds basic rules for the Ordinary Style (also called Correspondence).

+as a reference book.
 Rules are presented in alphabetical order.
 Each rule is marked with learning level and source.
 New writers should stick to the Fully Written level (FW).
 Intermediate writers can add Abbreviated (Ab).
 Advanced can add Reporting (R).
 Where the books did not agree on the level of a rule, I assigned the level based on complexity and frequency.
 I might make separate documents later: FW only, FW and Ab, and All levels.
 That would, however, require that all updates be applied to multiple documents.

 New writers should do the book in multiple passes.
 First